yujieteo/play/Research/Mathematics/math_ud.md

 Pontrjagin dual: easy example is additive on integers to circle group, take products of roots of unity gives Fourier theory.
 Circle group is compact and connected, integers must be discrete and torsion free by Pontrjagin duality.
 The exponential maps gives self duality of the additive reals (sums of powers of exponential)

-Eckhmann-Hinton duality
-The most basic duality by reversing arrows in category theory.
+Eckhmann-Hinton duality: The most basic duality by reversing arrows in category theory.

 Fuks duality: take endofunctors of compact pointed (important for suspensions) Hausdorff spaces.
 Duality is expressed between loop space and suspension space.
 Endofunctor of loop space gives suspension space.
 Endofunctor of suspension space gives loop space.
 This works heuristically for: homotopy dual to cohomology, mapping cylinder to mapping cocylinder, fibration to cofibration.